Jhanvipathak21/Smart-ATS-Resume-Analyzer-Optimize-Your-Resume-with-Gemini-AI/README.md

 2. Paste the target job description.
 3. The system extracts and cleans text from the file.
 4. Resume and JD are sent to Gemini Pro for semantic analysis.
-5. The app displays match score, missing keywords, and detailed improvement suggestions, and logs results for analytics.[1]
+5. The app displays match score, missing keywords, and detailed improvement suggestions, and logs results for analytics.

+### 🚀 **Future Enhancements**
+- Job portal auto-fetch (Naukri, LinkedIn)
+- Mobile app (Android/iOS)
+- ML-based hiring trend predictions
+- LinkedIn profile optimization
+- Enterprise bulk processing for colleges/HR